afloareioanb-afk/myapp/README.md

 - **Conditional Display**: Drill-down sections only show when relevant
 - **Real-time Calculations**: Onboarding percentages update automatically
 - **Cross-browser Compatibility**: Polyfills and fallbacks for older browsers
+- **No External Submissions**: All data stays local, no external API calls

 ## Browser Support